L E A D E R S H I P

 F O U N D E R / P R I N C I P A L

-Mark Dennis Robinson /MDR/ founded Semiotica because of a deeply held belief in the transformative potential of artificial intelligence for industrial innovation and society.
-After founding an edtech startup, Robinson founded Semiotica (formerly Oxbridge AI) to translate innovations in AI, robotics, and computational bioethics into solutions for a global market and for humankind.
+Mark Dennis Robinson /MDR/ founded Semiotica Cybernetics because of a deeply held belief in the transformative potential of theosemiotics for industrial innovation and society.
+After founding an edtech startup, Robinson founded Semiotica (formerly Oxbridge_AI) to translate innovations in AI, renewable energy, robotics, and computational bioethics into solutions for a global market and for humankind.

 Focused on problems in theoretical artificial intelligence, applied and theoretical bioethics, as well as the legal and social implications of emerging technologies, Robinson is an Associate Professor of bioethics at Creighton University School of Medicine and an affiliated fellow at Yale Law School’s Information Society Project.
-His book, The Market in Mind: How Financialization Is Shaping Neuroscience, Translational Medicine, and Innovation in Biotechnology (MIT Press), was the first to analyze the efficacy of translational neuroscience and the impacts of bioinformatic software on global psychopharmaceutical innovation.
-Robinson’s research spans subjects ranging from global dilemmas in pharmacoeconomics and neuropharmacoepistemology to the rise of financialization in the life sciences in lieu of novel innovation.
-Robinson has authored entries in several encyclopedias, including the World History Encyclopedias.
+His book, The Market in Mind: How Financialization Is Shaping Neuroscience, Translational Medicine, and Innovation in Biotechnology (MIT Press), was the first to analyze the efficacy of translational neuroscience and the impact of bioinformatic software on global psychopharmaceutical innovation.
+Robinson’s writing spans subjects ranging from the rise of financialization in the life sciences in lieu of novel innovation to dilemmas in pharmacoeconomics and neuropharmacoepistemology.
+Robinson has also authored entries in several encyclopedias, including the World History Encyclopedias.

-Robinson has garnered recognition from global institutions, including the International Neuroethics Society, Switzerland's Brocher Foundation, and Italy's Giannino Basseti Foundation.
-Robinson received the Trustee Prize at the University of Chicago, the Galbraith Prize at Harvard, and the Presidential Award at Princeton.
+Robinson has garnered recognition from global institutions, including the International Neuroethics Society, Switzerland's Brocher Foundation, Italy's Giannino Basseti Foundation, and the government of Australia.
+Robinson received the Trustee Prize at Chicago, the Galbraith Prize at Harvard, and the Presidential Award at Princeton.

 A former fellow at both Harvard and Yale Law Schools, Robinson studied computational psycholinguistics at Northwestern before earning master's degrees from the University of Chicago, a master's and Ph.D. from Princeton, and a degree in biomedical ethics from Harvard Medical School.
-After Harvard, Robinson held the ISP Residential Fellowship at Yale Law School.
-Following Yale, Robinson completed a degree at Cambridge, where he developed a formalized process to assist moral decision-making using artificial intelligence.
+After Harvard, Robinson was an ISP Residential Fellow at Yale Law School.
+Following Yale, Robinson completed a degree in the ethics of artificial intelligence at the University of Cambridge, after which he developed a process to assist moral decision-making using artificial intelligence.
+Robinson is also the founder of The Bronze Society.

 Modern office lounge with black leather chairs, black walls, and a metal shelving unit.